Can Plumbing Pipes in Florida Freeze?

 - Warm up cold areas of your home: If you have any areas of your home that are exposed to the cooler temperatures, do your best to warm them.
 Drag space heaters into open-air kitchens, exposed patios, and other places where pipes might make direct contact with the chilled environment.

 - Get warm air into pipes under cabinets: Another place you'll want to heat up is underneath your cabinets where your pipes live.
 To do this, open up all the cabinet doors, as this lets warm air from your home seep inside.

 - Disconnect outside hose: You know that hose you have outside for watering the garden or topping off the pool?
 You need to disconnect it immediately.
 Water in the hose will most certainly freeze, which will both destroy the hose and also put the pipe connected to the hose at risk.

 Your pipes also need to be prepped for summer.
 Read more about that here.

 Don't Let Frozen Pipes Get You Down

 If you follow these instructions, you should be fine this January and the rest of winter.
-However, if you do experience a frozen pipe incident, don't be afraid to call David Gray Plumbing at (904) 724-7211 for help.
+However, if you do experience a frozen pipe incident, don't be afraid to contact David Gray Plumbing online or call us at (904) 724-7211 for help.
 We can patch or replace your broken pipes so your system is better than ever.